The Grass Valley Massacre

 Barbwire

-The One of the more appaling stories from the Black Hawk War in Utah that is better known as the "Squaw Fight".
-Phillip B Gottfredson offended by the title renamed it the Grass Valley Massacre.
-Timpanogos account of the incident is that when the soldiers first approached their camp, the leader of the band showed the paper to one of the soldiers, and he was the first one shot, and the soldier who shot him then beheaded him with his sword.
-The soldiers then surrounded the camp and opened fire on them killing women, men, and children.
-Two managed to escape, and one little boy was found laying next to his dead mother was taken custody.
+One of the more appalling stories from the Black Hawk War in Utah is the Grass Valley Massacre.
+The Timpanogos's account of the Massacre is that when the soldiers first approached their camp, the old Chief showed a soldier a paper from the Bishop of Glenwood that said they were friendly and no harm would come to them.
+He was the first one shot, and the soldier who shot him then beheaded him with his sword.
+The soldiers then surrounded the camp and opened fire on them, killing women, men, and children.
+Two managed to escape, and one little boy was found lying next to his dead mother and was taken custody by the soldiers.

 The Old Chief Was Beheaded and Ten Timpanogos Murdered